opendistro/for-elasticsearch-docs/docs/elasticsearch/logs.md

 # Logs

 The Elasticsearch logs include valuable information for monitoring cluster operations and troubleshooting.

-The location of the logs differs based on install type.
-Docker, for example, writes most logs to the console and stores the remainder in `elasticsearch/logs/`.
-On the RPM and Debian installs, Elasticsearch writes logs to `/var/log/elasticsearch/`.
+The location of the logs differs based on install type:

+- On Docker, Elasticsearch writes most logs to the console and stores the remainder in `elasticsearch/logs/`.
+The tarball install also uses `elasticsearch/logs/`.
----

-#### Table of contents
-1. TOC
-{:toc}

----
+- On the RPM and Debian installs, Elasticsearch writes logs to `/var/log/elasticsearch/`.

 ## Change log levels